Discover Greece, Corinth Canal & the Adriatic

 Athens (Piraeus), Greece

-Your exciting cruise begins in Greece and the dynamic capital, Athens.
-Drenched in history, this ancient city is renowned as the birthplace of democracy and Western civilisation.
-From here, you’ll be transferred to your Emerald Cruises luxury yacht to embark on a memorable voyage exploring fascinating towns and extraordinary coastlines.
+Your journey begins in Greece in its dynamic capital, Athens.
+Rich in history, this ancient city is renowned as the birthplace of democracy and Western civilisation.
+From here, you’ll be transferred to your Emerald luxury yacht to embark on a memorable voyage exploring fascinating towns and extraordinary coastlines.
+Please book your flight to arrive into Athens prior to 02:00 PM.

 Delos - Mykonos, Greece